Expo status updated

 IsDown monitors the Expo official status page every few minutes.
 We also get reports from users like you.
 If there are enough reports about an outage, we'll show it on the top of the page.

-Expo last outage was on February 25, 2026 with the title "New login sessions don't work with Launch"
+Expo last outage was on April 14, 2026 with the title "Some workflow runs are slow to progress"

 Check the Expo status at the top of this page.
 IsDown combines official status page data with user reports to show whether Expo is down for everyone or if the issue is on your end.